Stability patterns in representation theory: Introduction

 \article[Infinite rank groups] In the families of groups under consideration, $G_d$ is naturally a subgroup of $G_{d+1}$.
 We can therefore form the limit group $G=\bigcup_{d \ge 1} G_d$.
 For example, when $G_d=\GL(d)$, the group $G=\GL(\infty)$ consists of invertible infinite matrices which differ from the identity matrix at only finitely many entries.
 In any compatible sequence $(V_d)$ of representations, we have a natural inclusion $V_d \subset V_{d+1}$.
 The limit $V=\bigcup_{d \ge 1} V_d$ is therefore a representation of $G$.
 It is clear that $V$ is a stable invariant of $(V_d)$, that is, it only depends on $V_d$ for $d$ large.
 In fact, no information is lost by passing from $(V_d)$ to $V$.
 It therefore suffices to study the representations of $G$ which arise from compatible sequences.

 Fortunately, this class of representations is easily distinguished.
 Let $\bV=\bC^{\infty}=\bigcup_{d \ge 1} \bC^d$ be the standard representation of $\GL(\infty)$ and let $\bV_*=\bigcup_{d \ge 1} \bC^d{}^*$ be its restricted dual.
-We say that a representation of $\GL(\infty)$ is {\bf algebraic} (resp.\ {\bf polynomial}) if it appears as a constituent of a finite direct sum of tensor powers of $\bV$ and $\bV_*$ (resp.\ tensor powers of $\bV$).
-In each of the five cases under consideration, $G$ is naturally a subgroup of $\GL(\infty)$, and we define a representation of $G$ to be algebraic or polynomial if it is the restriction of one from $\GL(\infty)$.
+In each of the five cases under consideration, $G$ is naturally a subgroup of $\GL(\infty)$, and so $\bV$ and $\bV_*$ are representations of $G$.
+We say that a representation of $G$ is {\bf algebraic} (resp.\ {\bf polynomial}) if it appears as a constituent of a finite direct sum of tensor powers of $\bV$ and $\bV_*$ (resp.\ tensor powers of $\bV$).
 We write $\Rep(G)$ (resp.\ $\Rep^{\pol}(G)$) for the category of algebraic (resp.\ polynomial) representations of $G$.
 The algebraic representations are those which come from compatible sequences, but in certain cases we will want to restrict attention to polynomial representations.

 We therefore have an equivalence $\Rep^{\stab}(G_{\ast})=\Rep(G)$.
 In fact, we never precisely define $\Rep^{\stab}(G_{\ast})$, and so this equivalence is by fiat.
 Although $\Rep^{\stab}(G_{\ast})$ is never formally employed, it is the motivation behind everything that we do, and a constant source of intuition.